-This Convention shall remain in force until terminated by a Contracting State.
-Either Contracting State may terminate the Convention at any time after five years from the date on which the Convention enters into force provided that at least six months prior written notice of termination has been given through diplomatic channels.
+1. This Convention shall remain in force until terminated by a Contracting State.
+Either Contracting State may terminate the Convention, through diplomatic channels, by giving notice of termination at least six months before the end of any calendar year starting five year after the year in which the Convention entered into force.